fahimh02/DropOffLibrarySP2019/README.md

 Demo solution demonstrating SharePoint Framework capabilities available in SharePoint Server 2019.

+using
+Node -v 10.15.0 (Currently using 64-bit executable)

 Solution contains two components:

 ## To do web part